mendix/docs/content/en/docs/refguide/version-control/version-control-troubleshooting/_index.md

 If you face connection problems when cloning the Git repository using the **Open App** or **Download App** dialog box, the first thing to check is whether the URL of the remote Git repository is correct.
 It should not be copied from the browser address bar.
 Most Git services have a noticeable colored **Clone** button which provides the correct URL in a pop-up window.
 You should use this URL with Studio Pro.

-### 2.6 Customer-Facing Issues
+### 2.6 Reporting Issues

-For Studio Pro developers to be able to troubleshoot issues that the customers face with beta Git support, Studio Pro provides a logging mechanism.
+For the Studio Pro developers to be able to troubleshoot any issues that you face with beta Git support, Studio Pro provides a logging mechanism.

 When filing a Git support issue with Mendix Support, attach the log files by doing the following: